Domaine Labruyère - Champ de Cour 2017

 Wine rated (2020 guide) 16/20 (Very good wine)

-Rated estate (2022 guide) 1*Star (Up-and-coming stars or quality winemakers producing good-quality wines; you won't be disappointed when tasting the wines from these estates)
+Rated estate (2022 guide) 1*Star (Up-and-coming stars or quality winemakers producing wines of a high standard—you won’t be disappointed when tasting the wines from these estates)

-About wine:
+About the wine:

 About the estate:

 The Labruyère family has owned this château since 1850.
 Jean-Pierre Labruyère, who also owns the Jacques Prieur estate in Meursault and Château Rouget in Pomerol, handed over the reins to his son Édouard in 2008.
-The winery has been modernized and the estate expanded.
-In 2000, Clos du Moulin-à-Vent was added to the estate.
-Nadine Gublin is in charge of the cellar and Michel Rovere is in charge of the vineyards.
-The Burgundy-style vinification process (destemming followed by barrel aging) produces wines with full but smooth tannins that age beautifully.
+The winery has been modernized, and the estate expanded.
+In 2000, the Clos du Moulin-à-Vent was added to the vineyard holdings.
+Nadine Gublin is in charge of the cellar, and Michel Rovere oversees the vineyards.
+The so-called “Burgundian” winemaking method (destemming followed by barrel aging) produces wines with full yet smooth tannins that age beautifully.